Baloperson/QuOp/CONTRIBUTING.md

-# Contributing to tinyop
+# Contributing to QuOp

-Thanks for taking the time to contribute. tinyop is a small, focused library and contributions should stay consistent with that — fixes, edge cases, and well-reasoned additions, not feature creep.
+Thanks for taking the time to contribute.
+QuOp is a small, focused library and contributions should stay consistent with that — fixes, edge cases, and well-reasoned additions, not feature creep.

 By submitting a pull request, issue fix, or any other contribution to this repository, you agree that: